 Off-Centre Fed Dipole for 80m to 6m

-It is now fed with RG58 into a 200W G Whip 4:1 balun at the feedpoint.
+It is fed with RG58 into a 200W G Whip 4:1 balun at the feedpoint.
 I have used clip on ferrites to control common mode currents (feedback) because they do not add any inductance/loading that occurs when air-core choke coils are used.

 The antenna SWR is less than 3:1 on 40, 20, 17, 15, 12, 10 and 6m bands.
-The SWR is 8:1 on the 80m band.
-This means that the antenna was easily 'tuned (ie matched) with my a new LDG AT-897Plus automatic ATU (and an Yaesu FC-30 ATU) - except for 80m where I need to use a Tokyo Hi Power HG-400L.
+The SWR is less than 5:1 on the 80m band.
+This means that the antenna was easily 'tuned (ie matched) with my a new LDG AT-897Plus automatic ATU (and an Yaesu FC-30 ATU).

-Testing: The antenna has been used regularly with very good results.
+'The bottom line': This antenna has been used regularly with very good results.
 Overall it seems 'well-behaved' with no particular issues or problems.